 The statements relating to UEs and MEs in clause 6 apply also to RNs regarding the security between a relay node and a Donor eNB and between a relay node and its MME unless stated otherwise.

+In the context of this section, when the serving network domain is in an NHN, the P-IMSI assigned by the network is assumed when IMSI is mentioned in inter-network nodes communications.

 6.1 Authentication and key agreement

 6.1.1 AKA procedure